-Evesham Rugby Club player Jack Jeffrey dies after match injury
+Evesham Rugby Club player Jack Jeffery dies after match injury

 - Published

-A rugby club in the West Midlands said it was devastated by the death of a player who was seriously injured while scoring a try during a match.
+A rugby player who was seriously hurt while scoring a try during a match has died.

-Jack Jeffery, 27, who lived in London, was taken to hospital during the seniors' league game for Evesham Rugby Club against Berkswell and Balsall on Saturday but later died.
+Jack Jeffery, 27, who lived in London, was taken to hospital after being injured in the seniors' league game for Evesham Rugby Club against Berkswell and Balsall on Saturday.

+His father Glenn said he died "doing what he loved the most, playing rugby".

-Club chair Dave Summerfield said the players had been left reeling as "it was such a terrible shock".
+Club chair Dave Summerfield said the players were reeling as "it was such a terrible shock".

+Glenn Jeffery posted on Facebook: "It is with great sadness that I need to let you know we lost our beloved son Jack yesterday."

 The club remained closed on Sunday.

-A flag was flown at half-mast as a mark of respect for the "extremely popular player," Mr Summerfield said.
+A flag was flown at half-mast as a mark of respect for the "extremely popular player", Mr Summerfield said.

-"Jack was adding another try to his phenomenal record and during the act, and subsequent challenge of scoring, he was injured," he said in a statement on the club's website.
+"Jack was adding another try to his phenomenal record" and was injured in an accident on the pitch as he scored, a statement on the club's website said.

 "He would often return from London for training and was always at the heart of club activities.